aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 Welcome to my second post in this new weekly blog series to help you stay up to date with Azure!

-If you want to get the background on my rating system please read the intro in [Episode1][AzureUpdatesEpisode1Post]
+If you want to get the background on my rating system please read the intro in [Episode 1][AzureUpdatesEpisode1Post]

 I won't cover every single update, just those I feel will benefit the largest possible audience.